synzen/MonitoRSS/README.md

    6. Set `BACKEND_API_SESSION_SECRET` to a random 64-character string
    7. Set `BACKEND_API_SESSION_SALT` to a random 16-character string
    8. Add `http://localhost:8000/api/v1/discord/callback-v2` to the list of redirect URIs in your Discord application in the OAuth2 page
-7. Run `docker compose up -d`.
-Make sure all containers, except those with "migration" in it, are running via `docker ps`.
+7. Run `docker compose -f docker-compose-<version>.yml up -d` (replace `<version>` with the version you downloaded)
-   - If you run into issues with network timeouts, pass the parallel flag to only build 1 container at once: `docker compose --parallel 1 up -d`
+   - Make sure all containers, except those with "migration" in it, are running via `docker ps`
-   - Any containers ending in `-migration` do not need to be running
+   - Any containers ending in `-migration` do not need to be running after initial setup
    - If any containers are failing to start, troubleshoot by getting the last few logs for the container with `docker logs <container_name or ID> --tail 100`
 8. Access the control panel via http://localhost:8000